bendaggers/gemini-fe/README.md

 ## Pending Items

+- Toast Notification

+## Future Features

+- Add notification for Form Validation
 - Form Validation before submission
-- Change Bootstrap Theme Colors
-- Add notification for Form Validation
 - Clickable Individual Transaction through modal
-- Log in for existing users
 - Create Validation if the form is valid or not.
 Submit button must be disabled or unclickable if not valid or initial state.
-- Create a notification service.
+- Change Bootstrap Theme Colors
+- Log in for existing users